Chatfield High School (Colorado)

-Chatfield High School is a high school located in Ken Caryl, an unincorporated area of Jefferson County near Littleton, Colorado, United States.
+Chatfield High School is a public high school located in Ken Caryl, an unincorporated area of Jefferson County near Littleton, Colorado, United States.
 It is part of the Jefferson County Public Schools system.

 History

 Chatfield Senior High School opened in the fall of 1985; there was no senior class its first year.
 The school's first graduating class was the Class of 1987.
 During reconstruction of Columbine High School, and also after the Columbine High School massacre, Columbine students attended classes at Chatfield.